The Canning Stock Route

 Tjukurba gallery artists and project staff at Well 22.
 Photo by Tim Acker.
 Courtesy of FORM.

 Creating the Canning Stock Route was the answer to a host of challenges presented by the Australian outback.
 Pastoralists raising beef cattle in the Kimberley region of northern Western Australia needed to bring their cattle to markets in the south, where tens of thousands of people lived on the goldfields near Kalgoorlie.

-In between lay a vast, harsh landscape of sand dunes, spinifex grass and salt pans.
+In between lay a vast, harsh, arid landscape of sand dunes, spinifex grass and salt pans.

 Surveyed and created in the early 1900s, the scale of the Canning Stock Route is epic.
 It runs for almost 1800 kilometres, crossing 800 sandhills and four deserts in one of the most inhospitable environments on earth.
-It is a marvel of planning and skilful surveying work and was created without the aid of modern technology or conveniences.
+It appears a marvel of strategic planning and skilful surveying work, created without the aid of modern technology or conveniences.
 Yet, despite the huge effort to create and maintain what was designed to be a busy cattle-droving corridor, the Stock Route was never heavily used and quickly fell into disrepair.
-If nothing else, its existence is proof of nineteenth century European determination to tame the Australian wilderness.
+If nothing else, its existence is proof of nineteenth century European determination to tame the Australian outback.

 A 'vast, howling wilderness'

-Alfred Wernam Canning and scenes from the expeditions to the Kimberley to open up a stock route, 1906-1908.
+Alfred Wernam Canning.
 Image courtesy of WA Health Libraries Network: b2089319.

 Native tracker on camel accompanying a police party along the Canning Stock Route in search of a lost prospector, 1937.
 Image courtesy of the J.S.
 Battye Library of West Australian History: 003156D.

 In January 1911, the first mob of bullocks – about 150 of them – left Halls Creek.
 It was also the start of a spate of violent confrontations between Aboriginal people and white drovers.